Joshua Frankel

 Book

-Drawings from this project have been included in a limited edition book, published by the Wassaic Project, titled Now, More Than Ever.
+Drawings from this project were included in a limited edition book, published by the Wassaic Project, produced by Small Editions, titled Now, More Than Ever.
 The drawings are given their own spread as well as included as flipbooks in the corners of the pages.

 The way these flipbooks render animation in a physical form that the viewer can hold and touch fits wonderfully with the goals of this project.